These tests describe the protein part of your liver profile

 Early liver disease

-Albumin often remains normal in early liver disease.
-This is why a normal albumin result does not always rule out liver disease.
+Albumin may remain normal in early liver disease.
+Therefore, a normal albumin result does not completely rule out liver disease.

 Advanced liver disease